1984 Tamil Nadu Legislative Assembly election

 The eighth legislative assembly election for Tamil Nadu was held on 24 December 1984.
 All India Anna Dravida Munnetra Kazhagam (AIADMK) won the election and its general secretary, incumbent M. G. Ramachandran (M.G.R) was sworn in as Chief Minister, for the third time.
 The election victory was mainly attributed to the sympathy wave created by Indira Gandhi's assassination and M.G.R's illness coupled with Rajiv Gandhi's popularity.
 This is the last election M.G.R contested as he died in office in 1987.
-This is also the only General Election which M. Karunanidhi did not contest since 1957 until his death.
+This is also the only general election which M. Karunanidhi did not contest since 1957 until his death.
+As now, this is the last election where the ruling party gained seats.